Symphony No. 1 (Shostakovich): Overview

 While Shostakovich wrote this piece as his graduation exercise from Maximilian Steinberg's composition class, some of the material may have dated from considerably earlier.
 When the composer's aunt, Nadezhda Galli-Shohat, first heard the work at its American premiere by Leopold Stokowski and the Philadelphia Orchestra, she recognised in it many fragments she had heard young Mitya play as a child.
 Some of these fragments were associated with La Fontaine's retelling of Aesop's fable of The Ant and the Grasshopper and Hans Christian Andersen's The Little Mermaid.

 The immediate parallel to the 19-year-old composer presenting his first symphony was Alexander Glazunov, himself a child prodigy who had his First Symphony performed at an even younger age.
 Glazunov may have recognised in Shostakovich an echo of his younger self.
 As director of the Petrograd Conservatory, Glazunov had followed Shostakovich's progress since his entrance at age 13.
 He also arranged for the premiere of Shostakovich's symphony, which took place 44 years after Glazunov's First Symphony had first been presented in the same hall.

 This symphony was a tremendous success from its premiere.
 Nicolai Malko, who conducted the symphony's world premiere, said that its maturity was "impossible to deny".
 It displays an interesting and characteristic combination of liveliness and wit on the one hand, and drama and tragedy on the other.
 In some ways it is reminiscent of the works of Igor Stravinsky and Sergei Prokofiev.
 The transparent and chamber-like orchestration of the First Symphony is in quite a contrast to the Mahlerian orchestrations found in many of his later symphonies, and the assurance with which the composer imagines, then realises large-scale structure, is as impressive as his vigour and freshness of gesture.

 Influences

 Because of the traditionalist mindset of the Conservatory, Shostakovich did not discover the music of Igor Stravinsky until his late teens.
 The effect of hearing this music was instant and radical, with Stravinsky's compositions continuing to hold a considerable influence over Shostakovich.
 Some critics have suggested the First Symphony was influenced by Stravinsky's Petrushka, not just due to the prominence of the piano part in its orchestration but also due to the overall tone of satire in the first half of the symphony.
 Because the plot in Stravinsky's ballet chronicled the doomed antics of an animated puppet, it would have reflected his observations on the mechanical aspects of human behaviour and appealed directly to the satirist in him.

-Still another musical influence, suggested by the opening clarinet phrase which becomes used considerably in the course of the symphony, is Richard Strauss's tone poem Till Eulenspiegel's Merry Pranks.
+Still another musical influence, suggested by the opening clarinet phrase which recurs often throughout the symphony, is Richard Strauss's tone poem Till Eulenspiegel's Merry Pranks.